Baran, Rajasthan

 Baran is a city in Baran district of the Indian state of Rajasthan.
 It is a municipality and the district headquarters of Baran district, famous for its 11th century Bhand Devra Temple on banks of Ramgarh crater.
-It is 339km from the state capital Jaipur near Kota city.
+It is 339 km from the state capital Jaipur near Kota city.
 Three large rivers, Parban, Parbati, and Kalisindh, flow through the district.